Subscribe Today

 Code-of-Ethics

-Codes of ethics clarify the expectations for a specific organization and/or role.
+A Code-of-Ethics clarifies the behavioral expectations for a specific organization and/or role.

 Donna Rae Scheffert

-Donna Rae Scheffert, Consultant is a consultant with thirty years of experience propelling teams toward their goals quicker while having more fun.
+Donna Rae Scheffert, President, Leadership Tools is a consultant with thirty years of experience propelling teams toward their goals quicker while having more fun.

 Sample Code-of-Ethics

-Codes of ethics clarify the expectations for a specific role.
-The person who is fulfilling the role has responsibilities to others to uphold the code-of-ethics.
+A Code-of-ethics outlines the expectations for a specific role.
+The person who is fulfilling the role has responsibilities to others to uphold these principles.
 Common ethical expectations include: honesty, integrity, promise-keeping, fairness, concern for others, respect for others, responsible citizenship, pursuit of excellence, personal accountability, loyalty, and independent objective judgment.

 A. HONESTY